oreol-ag/hyperion-web/faqs.md

 4. Network packet processing and network security
 5. Video and image processing

-However, with HYPERION both FPGAs and GPUs can be used in conjunction with each other to accelerate complex workloads that require both parallel processing and low latency.
+However, with Hyperion both FPGAs and GPUs can be used in conjunction with each other to accelerate complex workloads that require both parallel processing and low latency.